 As exciting a destination as Mongolia is, riders will be no less impressed with the magnificent motorcycling in the Altai region of Eastern Siberia.
 This region has long been a favorite destination for Russian off-road enthusiasts.

-Take a look back at our Eastern Siberian and Mongolian Adventure 2015 through the photos and stories posted by our tour leader and participants.
+Take a look back at our Mongolia and Eastern Siberia Adventure 2015 through the photos and stories posted by our tour leader and participants.